xletmjm416/koko/README.md

 	- [ ] evaluates model performance in terms of time taken for computation
 	- [ ] calculates pairwise parameters' change impacts (e.g. impact of changing from one set of parameters to the next)
 	- [ ] calculates pairwise parameters' change impacts on a parameter grid (all combinations of given parameter sets)
+- [ ] eases out the onboarding of your current model implementations into Koko by providing:
+	- [ ] function decorators that create a relevant model class
 - [ ] handles analysis of models on large datasets through an HDF5 store
 - [ ] supports cloud computing
 - [x] is thoroughly unit tested and documented